abbas-taher/decision-tree-algorithm-example/README.md

 - Part 3: Looping and Splitting into Subtrees

 ## How the Algorithm Works
-The PageRank algorithm outputs a probability distribution that represents the likelihood that a person randomly clicking on web links will arrive at a particular web page.
-If we run the PageRank program with the input data file and indicate 20 iterations we shall get the following output: <br>
+The Decision-Tree algorithm outputs a Python dictionary that represents a decision tree graph that can be used to make predictions.
+If we run the Decision-Tree program with the input data (file) we shall get the following output: <br>

+     # using data2
      url_4 has rank: 1.3705281840649928.

-     url_2 has rank: 0.4613200524321036.
-     url_3 has rank: 0.7323900229505396.
-     url_1 has rank: 1.4357617405523626.
+     # using data2
+     aasd

-The results clearly indicates that URL_1 has the highest page rank followed by URL_4 and then URL_3 & last URL_2.
+Looking at the dict generated from data2 we clearly see we have no-surface see we have _1 has the highest page rank followed by URL_4 and then URL_3 & last URL_2.
 The algorithm works in the following manner:

 - If a URL (page) is referenced the most by other URLs then its rank increases, because being referenced means that it is important which is the case of URL_1.
 - If an important URL like URL_1 references other URLs like URL_4 this will increase the destination’s ranking